EdenEast/dots/.config/vim/readme.md

     useful tips to speed up vim
 - [init.vim](https://github.com/fannheyward/init.vim/blob/master/init.vim) just want to store for now as did not have time to read yet
+- [floating fzf window](https://github.com/Blacksuan19/init.nvim) has a good configuration for fzf and a interesting way to have a floating window in nvim